You are viewing a story from harrypotterfanfiction.com

 Albus, on the other hand, had to go through another two and a half years of training to be a fully-fledged Auror, and he couldn't expect to go into the field until his third year of training.

 He was beginning to look a little annoyed, so Rose directed her gaze across the room and changed the subject.
 “Remember when those two hated each other?” she asked.

-Her cousin followed her line of vision to where his brother James was sitting with her boyfriend.
+Her cousin followed her line of vision to where his brother was sitting with her boyfriend.
 From the animated hand gestures and occasional loud exclamations, they had to be talking about either Quidditch or Healing.
 Ever since his first trip to St. Mungo’s since joining the D.C.B. the year before, James had developed a keen interest in Healing.

 “Well, I don’t have the patience to do it,” he’d said when she teased him about quitting the Ministry and starting in on Healer training instead.
 “I just think it’s interesting.
 I mean, they can really repair the human body.
-It makes me a lot less nervous about being a bit reckless!”
+It makes me a lot less nervous about being reckless!”